Evaluation of Forest Ecosystem Services

 Estimation procedures:

-This indicator is estimated from the previous one, dividing the amount of blue water estimated for the evaluation period by the amount of precipitation in the same period (e.g. Jose V. Roces-Díaz et al. (2021)).
+This indicator is estimated from the previous one, dividing the amount of blue water estimated for the evaluation period by the amount of precipitation in the same period (e.g. Roces-Díaz et al. (2021)).

 Remarks and potential improvements: Even though this indicator is defined as a ratio, it is still dependent on the weather data used for evaluation.
 Generally speaking, the longer the period of evaluation (e.g. 5-10 years minimum) the more will the indicator reflect the role of forest structure and composition on provision, because variation in the run-off coefficient caused by inter-annual variation in precipitation will tend to be smoothed out.